 Microsoft does seem a lot of catching up to do when it comes to features that have been around in other browsers for quite some time.
-Just like the automatic verification feature on Edge that lets you bypass boring captchas and FedCM support, Redmond officials are reportedly working to bring on device encryption on Edge for mobile users.
+Just like the automatic verification feature on Edge that lets you bypass boring captchas and FedCM support, Redmond officials are reportedly working to bring on-device encryption on Edge for mobile users.

-As spotted by Edge enthusiast @Leopeva64, albeit non-functional, this feature is currently living in Settings > Account > Passwords on Edge for Android.
+As spotted by Edge enthusiast @Leopeva64, albeit non-functional, the feature is currently living in Settings > Account > Passwords on Edge for Android.
 So far, no info or further words on the desktop version.

 “On-device encryption: For added safety, encrypt passwords on your device before they’re saved to Microsoft Password Manager,” the option reads.